 FOLK SESSION – Howard Arms -

-We next meet on Tuesday 20th February in The Howard Arms at 8.30pm.
-The theme (finishing up our Aristotelian ‘four elements’) will be ‘air’ – wind, sky, breath…be creative!
-Be devious!
+We next meet on Tuesday, 20th March at 8.30pm in The Howard Arms, Brampton.
+The theme will be ‘spring’.
 ALL WELCOME!